Troodontidae: Flight

 Compared to most other paravians, troodontids are unspecialised for aerial locomotion.
 However, Jinfengopteryx ranks closely with non-avian theropods known to engage in powered flight like Microraptor and Rahonavis.

 Bird evolution

 Troodontids are important in research into the origin of birds because they share many anatomical characters with early birds.
 Crucially, the substantially complete Hesperornithoides ("Lori") is a troodontid from the Late Jurassic Morrison Formation, close to the time of Archaeopteryx.
 The discovery of Jurassic troodonts is positive physical evidence that derived deinonychosaurs were present before the time that avians arose.
 This fact strongly invalidates the "temporal paradox" cited by the few remaining opponents of the idea that birds are closely related to dinosaurs.

+Palaeopathology

+A variety of palaeopathologies have been diagnosed in troodontid metatarsals from Alberta.
+These include a superficial cortical fracture that caused a chronic stable callus and a minor avulsion or chip fracture arising from stress at the posterolateral insertion site of the gastrocnemius.
+A third specimen revealed a pathology that impacted the foot more broadly, resulting in chronic callus formation throughout the shaft, in addition to chronic inflammation at the distal joint of the fourth metatarsal and the deformation of the second metatarsal.